westwerk-ac/contao-event-subtitle/README.md

 contao-event-subtitle
 =====================

-Add a subtitle field to the core event module
+Add a subtitle field to the core event module and templates with the optional subtitle.